Misterblue/misterblue.github.io/_posts/2017-05-29-simplifying-regions.md

 buildings and plants in the scene. "non-static" objects are those that either have physics enables or have a script that is waiting for touch or collisions.

-This initial thought is that all static objects can be merged and have their meshes rearranged in any way while the non-static objects need to be kept as separatable objects.
+The initial thought is that all static objects can be merged and have their meshes rearranged in any way while the non-static objects need to be kept as separatable objects.
 The next table shows a simple partitioning of the regions into these static and non-static objects.